|The following documents must be submitted when applying for a Master’s study programme:

 Application documents that are sent directly to Goethe Universität Frankfurt cannot be considered!
 Please make sure that you send your application to the Berlin address given above!

 Please note: Submitting documents later is only possible if the application procedure allows for this.
-The application form must be submitted by the end of the application deadline.
+The application documents must be submitted by the end of the application deadline.

 Setting up an account: